 Resolution:

-Michael Hayes introduced a resolution from Law faculty to allow faculty to opt out of in person teaching who are “immuno-compromised or otherwise entitled to an accommodation under federal or state or Baltimore City law” and are primary caregivers of children to young to be vaccinated.
+Michael Hayes a Law faculty representative introduced a resolution from Law faculty to allow faculty to opt out of in person teaching who are “immuno-compromised or otherwise entitled to an accommodation under federal or state or Baltimore City law” and are primary caregivers of children to young to be vaccinated.

 The resolution would allow faculty who are concerned that despite the measures in place, contracting COVID in the classroom is a possibility.
 Vaccinated people are able to transmit the virus.
 Therefore, faculty with young children may be transmitting the virus to their children.
 Faculty should be able to ask to not be required teaching in person.